code-monet/sim-gamer-kit/docs/game_guides/issues.md

 # Common Compatibility Issues

-This document captures input or force feedback compatibility issues seen with DirectInput (some gamepads, most joysticks, HOTAS sets, and racing wheels) devices and games.
+This document captures input or force feedback compatibility issues seen with DirectInput (some gamepads, and most joysticks, HOTAS sets, and racing wheels) devices and games.

+> Controllers with "rumble" or "vibration" as opposed to force feedback are usually Xinput devices and not DirectInput.
+This document does not apply to them.

 ## Game Loop Blocked By Force Feedback Commands